 - H 809 – “An Act Relative to Intentionally Blocking or Preventing Access to a Public Roadway or Highway while Protesting with the Express Purpose of Preventing Passage of Others” introduced January 23rd, 2017 – Creates the following crime: “Notwithstanding any special or general law, or rule or regulation to the contrary, Any person who intentionally blocks or prevents access to a public roadway or highway while protesting with the express purpose of preventing passage of others shall be punished by imprisonment in state prison for not more than 10 years or by a fine of not more than one thousand dollars and imprisonment in jail or house of correction for not more than two and one half years.” (in committee)

 - HB 4643 introduced May 26th, 2015 – “House Bill 4643 would amend Public Act 176 of 1939, which created the Employment Relations Commission, to modify the penalties for mass picketing.
-In addition to the current misdemeanor penalties, a civil fine could be levied and injunctive relief would be available.” (passed House in December 2016, would need to be re-introduced this year)
+In addition to the current misdemeanor penalties, a civil fine could be levied and injunctive relief would be available.”
+(Passed House in December 2016, in committee in the Senate)

 - HF 390 introduced January 23rd, 2017, and SF 676 introduced February 6th, 2017 – Obstructing a roadway would become a crime, and the penalties for obstructing traffic to a highway or airport are increased. (both versions currently back from committee and awaiting vote)